ChulanZhang/molmo_hf/docs/knobs/vision_tokens_knob.md

 ## Overview

-The vision tokens knob controls the number of vision tokens processed by the model, which directly affects prefill latency.
-This knob works by controlling the number of image crops, which in turn determines the total vision token count.
+The vision tokens knob is the **primary control knob** for managing vision input size in Molmo.
+It directly controls the number of vision tokens processed by the model, which significantly affects both accuracy and latency (especially prefill latency).

+**Key Principle**: Instead of fixing image dimensions (which can cause aspect ratio mismatches), we specify a **target number of vision tokens** and let the system automatically adapt the tiling configuration to each image's aspect ratio.

-## Key Formula
+## Core Formula

 ```
 Total Vision Tokens = (num_crops + 1) × 144